speaking services

 perspectives from lived experience

-There are many reports highlighting the global loneliness epidemic in a post-pandemic societies.
+There are many reports highlighting the global loneliness epidemic in post-pandemic societies.
 Phil gives his five tips to solve the global loneliness epidemic.
 These tips come from his own expertise in public policy development, his own perspective from lived experience, his work at The Loneliness Guy and The Lonely Diplomat since 2018.
 He links academic research and public policy responses to loneliness with the human whose heart, mind and soul are experiencing loneliness.

 5